The best pillows in 2020

 Read more: 8 products to help you stop snoring

-Of course, you need to consider a wide range of factors when you're pillow-shopping: Are you a back, stomach or side sleeper?
+You need to consider a wide range of factors when you're pillow-shopping: Are you a back, stomach or side sleeper?
 Are you one of those mythical combination sleepers?
 Do you run hot or cold while sleeping?
 Are you allergic to goose down or feathers?
-Everyone's individual sleeping preferences will differ slightly, but there's more than likely a pillow that meets your comfort expectations, whether that's a foam pillow, gel pillow, water pillow, latex pillows, support pillow, body pillow, contour pillow, or a dedicated pillow for neck pain.
+Everyone's individual sleeping preferences will differ slightly, but there's more than likely a pillow that meets your comfort expectations, whether that's a foam pillow, gel pillow, water pillow, latex pillow, support pillow, body pillow, contour pillow or a dedicated pillow for neck pain.
 It's just a matter of pondering all of your pillow options, which seem to expand every day.

 To help you decide, we've rounded up some of the best bed pillows available online right now, broken down their material differences, and waded through input from enthusiastic internet reviewers -- complete with our own hands-on (heads-on?) impressions, and our recommendations for whose needs they'll likely suit best.
 Here's hoping that a good night's rest is right around the corner.